CARES Act with a catch

 The law initially provides that the credit is to be treated as an advance payment against the individual(s) 2020 income tax liability.
 However, the legislation then provides that the amount that would be allowed in 2020 shall be allowed as a credit against the tax owed in 2019 and that such amount shall be refunded to the taxpayer as soon as possible.

 The payment will be made electronically to the taxpayer’s account previously authorized by the taxpayer for the delivery of a tax refund.
+The payment will be made directly into the same account that is used to pay their social security benefits.
+The complete announcement can be found here.

 The long and short of it is that eligible taxpayers should be getting a payment of $1,200 ($2,400 for individuals filing joint returns) in the not too distant future.